 The drainage system is self-contained, allowing use of the toilet, sinks, or shower even in areas where hook-up is not available.
 The drainage system may have two or three holding tanks depending on model and floor plan.

-The holding tanks are dumped through a common outlet located inside the utility compartment on the left side of the coach, ahead of the rear wheels.
+The holding tanks are dumped through a common outlet located on the left side of the vehicle, near the rear wheels.

 DUMPING HOLDING TANKS